jeremymv2/audit-docs/README.md

-# Audit Cookbook v3.1.0 Office Hour
+# Chef Audit Cookbook v3.1.0 Office Hour

 ## Deprecation Warnings
 In order to make the audit cookbook easier to understand and consume, we have changed an important attribute